c-jaenicke/i3-setup/README.md

 ## Theming Applications When Using i3

 Common issue is that KDE and GTK application dont have theme when using i3.

-You need to install and setup qt6ct and lxappearance as described below.
+### Kvantum

+1. Install the following packages: `kvantum qt6ct`
+2. Start the `kvantum manager` and set a theme.
+3. Start `qt6ct`.
+Set the style to `kvantum` or `kvantum-dark`.
+Do NOT set a user defined style.
+4. Add or change the variable `export QT_QPA_PLATFORMTHEME="qt6ct"` into your `/etc/environment` or your `/home/<user>/.<...>profile` file.
+5. Log out and back in.
+6. Pray it works.
+7. Adjust app specific settings.
+E. g. set the theme in kate, for some reason it doesnt just use the correct theme.

+If this didnt work, try the steps listed below this.

+### Archive

+These things have worked in the past, they randomly didnt anymore, so im keeping them here in case they work for someone else.

-### Qt6ct
+#### Qt6ct

 1. Install the `qt6ct` and `breeze` packages
 2. Open `qt6ct` and set the breeze and the font you want